crukci-bioinformatics/PlateLayout/README.md

 5. Randomise rows and columns as blocks - this maintains the distribution of replicates relative to each other, but randomises the overall plate layout.
-  i. each row is assigned a randomn number from 1-8 and the rows are re-ordered
-     according to this
+    a) each row is assigned a randomn number from 1-8 and the rows are re-ordered according to this
-  ii. each column is assigned a randomn number from 1-nColumns and the columns
-      are ordered according to this
+    b) each column is assigned a randomn number from 1-nColumns and the columns are ordered according to this

     e.g. for 5 rows with 40 samples: